signupsoftware/TEMP-Docs-FO/docs/user-manual/12-document-summarize/1-introduction-and-limitations.md

 ### Limitations in the solution

-**Note!
-ExFlow web version 2022.10.1.4RC (or higher) is required.**

-- Purchase order invoices are not supported in the summarized functionality in this first release, will be added later.
+- Purchase order invoices are supported in the summarized functionality.<br/>

-- A summarized invoice can only be Approved or Rejected.
+- A summarized invoice can only be Approved or Rejected.<br/>

-- An approver cannot change the coding of a summarized invoice.
+- An approver cannot change the coding of a summarized invoice.<br/>

-- An approver cannot split invoice lines for a summarized invoice.
+- An approver cannot split invoice lines for a summarized invoice.<br/>

-- An approver cannot add approvers for a summarized invoice.
+- An approver cannot add approvers for a summarized invoice.<br/>

-- The PO Reconnect app cannot be used for summarized invoices.
+- The PO Reconnect app cannot be used for summarized invoices.<br/>

-- The general parameters for Fast fetch invoice document to web and Fast validate in ExFlow web needs to be switched `ON` (ExFlow – Setup – General parameters – Web setup).
+- The general parameters for Fast fetch invoice document to web and Fast validate in ExFlow web needs to be switched `ON` <br/>
+(ExFlow – Setup – General parameters – Web setup).<br/>
-- The general parameter for New Xml serializer needs to be switched `OFF` (ExFlow – Setup – General parameters – Feature management)
+- The general parameter for New Xml serializer needs to be switched `OFF` <br/>
+(ExFlow – Setup – General parameters – Feature management)<br/>